Kerstian/SCCountiesPopulation_SQL/README.md

     3. Which 5 counties experienced the most growth over the 4 years?
     4. Which 5 counties experience the least growth over the 4 years?
     5. What are the top 5 most populous counties in South Carolina?
-    6. What is the total population by region?

 <p align="center">
 Creating table in PostreSQL for data pulled from Census Bureau